ncp9988/regexTutorial/gist-template.md

 (some truthy expression) || expr expr1 || expr2

 ### Character Classes
+With a “character class”, also called “character set”, you can tell the regex engine to match only one out of several characters.
+Simply place the characters you want to match between square brackets.
+* ^	Matches the starting position within the string.
+In line-based tools, it matches the starting position of any line.
+* ( )	Defines a marked subexpression.
+The string matched within the parentheses can be recalled later (see the next entry, \n).
+A marked subexpression is also called a block or capturing group.
+* [ ]	A bracket expression.
+Matches a single character that is contained within the brackets.
+For example, [abc] matches "a", "b", or "c". [a-z] specifies a range which matches any lowercase letter from "a" to "z".
+These forms can be mixed: [abcx-z] matches "a", "b", "c", "x", "y", or "z", as does [a-cx-z].
+The - character is treated as a literal character if it is the last or the first (after the ^, if present) character within the brackets: [abc-], [-abc].
+Note that backslash escapes are not allowed.
+The ] character can be included in a bracket expression if it is the first (after the ^) character: []abc].
+* $	Matches the ending position of the string or the position just before a string-ending newline.
+In line-based tools, it matches the ending position of any line.
+* +	Matches the preceding element one or more times.
+For example, ab+c matches "abc", "abbc", "abbbc", and so on, but not "ac".
+* \d or [0-9] matches character from 0-9.
+* [a-z]	Match any lowercase character from a to z.
+* {2,6} The preceding element or subexpression must occur between 2 and 6 times, inclusive.

 ### Flags
 A flag is an optional parameter to a regex that modifies its behavior of searching.
 A flag changes the default searching behaviour of a regular expression.
 It makes a regex search in a different way.
 A flag is denoted using a single lowercase alphabetic character.